All Products

 Imported model

-In some business scenarios, built-in public models may not fully meet your needs.
+In real-world business scenarios, built-in public models may not fully meet your needs.
 Models that are fine-tuned with algorithms can be adjusted based on business performance to achieve better results.

 You can import custom model files that are saved after being trained and tuned externally.
-Specify the OSS address of the model file and import it into MaxCompute for later inference.
+Specify the OSS address of the model file to import it into MaxCompute for subsequent inference.

 Model management